dantheman454/habit_app/docs/mindmap/README.md

 ### Assistant behavior

-- Deterministic disambiguation rules in system prompts (singular selection, tie-breaking with view window, title normalization indexes).
+- Deterministic disambiguation rules in system prompts (singular selection, tie‑breaking with view window, title normalization indexes).
 - Focused context includes: current view + next month of events; `meta.contextTruncated` is set when trimmed.
 - Propose → Apply → Undo: Assistant proposes validated ops; user applies via MCP tools; batch-based undo supported.
-- Fallback inference when the model doesn’t emit tool_calls: see details in [Backend Algorithms](./backend_algorithms.md) (update/create inference with parsed date/time/title, default 1h duration, validators enforced).
+- When the model doesn’t emit tool_calls, the system returns concise guidance text (no hidden fallback inference or auto‑ops).
+If the OpsAgent errors, the server falls back to Chat for a conversational reply only.

 ### Constraints and assumptions
 - **Single-user, single-process server**: No multi-tenancy or clustering